 Senna alexandria tends to be taken prior to bed in order to time its laxative effect with a morning bowel movement.

-The Human Effect Matrix looks at human studies (excluding animal/petri-dish studies) to tell you what effect Senna alexandrina has in your body, and how strong these effects are.
+The Human Effect Matrix looks at human studies (it excludes animal and in vitro studies) to tell you what effects senna alexandrina has on your body, and how strong these effects are.

 |Grade||Level of Evidence|